cityofaustin/Residential-Permitting/_projects/interior-remodel/consult.md

 ---

-## How can you get a Free In-Person Consultation?
+## How can I get a free in-person consultation?

 All consultations take place at [Residential Plan Review](/contact/#residential-plan-review)&nbsp;at One Texas Center.